 Monitoring of the radio frequency spectrum includes verification of broadcasting parameters of the radio stations operating on the basis of issued licenses for the RF usage or under the general authorization regime, detection of the nature and location of the illegal radio emission sources and sources of harmful interferences, coupled with legal measures for the removal thereof, verification of requirement compliance regarding the broadcasting of radio signals agreed upon in coordination agreements signed with other countries, spectrum usability testing in specific radio frequency bands, as well as other activities needed to ensure unhindered operation of all radio communications devices and systems.
-Monitoring results are shared with other RATEL services and sections tasked with planning and harmonization of the RF usage, thus completing the process of spectrum management activities.
+Monitoring results are shared with other RATEL services and divisions tasked with planning and harmonization of the RF usage, thus completing the process of spectrum management activities.

-RATEL’s RF spectrum monitoring system is comprised of two manned Monitoring and Measurement Centers in Belgrade and Niš respectively, four measurement vehicles equipped with special measuring devices and telescopic antenna masts, and a system of remote controlled sensor stations installed in Belgrade, Niš and Novi Sad.
-The Monitoring Section teams, in addition, use various portable measuring equipment enabling measurements in radio frequency bands up to 90 GHz.
+The RF spectrum monitoring system also includes remotely controlled sensor stations installed at locations in Belgrade and Niš.
+The Monitoring Division teams use various portable measuring equipment enabling measurements in radio frequency bands up to 90 GHz.

 The following phase of RF spectrum monitoring system expansion includes installation of a number of less complex, compact remotely controlled measuring stations (CRCMS), mostly intended for urban areas.
 In January 2022, construction and installation work at locations in Novi Sad were completed.

 The networking of all the stations into an integrated RF spectrum monitoring system with a common software platform access to various measuring equipment will enable an even more efficient monitoring of the RF spectrum usage.